Work with variables

 While setting a string type variable, if you encounter a mismatch between Set variable and To value, an error message and Fix type mismatch button appears.
 Select the button to have Copilot Studio automatically generate a Power Fx formula that resolves the mismatch.

-Use literal values
+Use literal values for variable inputs

 The node attempts to interpret literal values as a string, a number, or a Boolean.
 For example, 123 is interpreted as a number.
 If you want it to be interpreted as a string value instead, you can wrap the value in double quotes, like this: "123".